The Satisfiability Threshold for Non-Uniform Random 2-SAT: Snakes and the Second Moment Method

 The last case is $l=3$.
-This case can not happen, since the $3$ clauses for $B$ already fully determine the last clause, which also has to align with one of $A$, \ie we do not have any degree of freedom to make $F_A\neq F_B$.
+This case can not happen, since $3$ shared clauses already fully determine the last clause, which also has to align with one of $A$, \ie we do not have any degree of freedom to make $F_A\neq F_B$.